Pragathi1123/daily-github-practice-2026/day8.md

 ## Day 8 of git practice
+- Revised all the topics from DAY1 TO DAY7
-- Today I learned about git stash,revert.
+- Today newly learned about revert stash.